-- ▶ Do not install the appliance directly next to another fridge. - Install appliances with a space 3 cm between appliances.
-Only install multiple appliances up to temperatures of - 35 °C and 65% humidity next to one another. ► At higher levels of humidity increase space between - At higher levels of humidity, increase space between appliances.
+- Do not install the appliance directly next to another fridge. - Install appliances with a space 3 cm between appliances.
+Only install multiple appliances up to temperatures of - 35 °C and 65% humidity next to one another. ► At higher levels of humidity, increase space between

-Fig. 15 Side-by-side installation
+Fig. 9 Side-by-side installation